Sexsomnia – also known as sleep sex, is an abnormal activity that occurs while an individual is asleep.

 Whilst most people are familiar with sleepwalking – sexsomnia is largely misunderstood or not known about.

 Also known as a parasomnia, the condition can be sexually aggressive – which can lead to sexual abuse and even rape – which the accused will not remember at all.
+Sometimes referred to as sleep rape.

 Seven Year Sentence for Sexsomniac